-We propose such a cavity magnomechanical system with one of the cavity mirror formed by a 2D magnetic material.
-A quantized description reveals that this hybrid system has a combined linear optomechanical and nonlinear magnomechanical interactions.
-The unique photon-phonon-magnon interactions endows our system with the distinguished role in quantum-state engineering.
-We really find that a stable phonon squeezing, and bi- and tri-partite entanglements among the three modes are generated in the regimes with a suppressed phonon number.
-Steming from the unique magnomechanical coupling in 2D magnets, the generation of these quantum effects requires neither the ``self-Kerr'' nonlinearity of the magnon nor the squeezed-reservoir engineering.
-More importantly, due to the accompanied suppressed phonon number, our scheme is robust against thermal noises, which exhibits a superiority over the conventional ones.
+We propose such a cavity magnomechanical system using a 2D magnetic material with both optical and magnetic drivings.
+A quantized description reveals that this hybrid system has a combined parametric optomechanical and quadratic magnomechanical interactions.
+The unique photon-phonon-magnon interaction endows our system with the distinguished role in quantum-state engineering.
+We find that a stable phonon squeezing, and bi- and tri-partite entanglement among the three modes are generated in the regimes with a suppressed phonon number.
+Steming from the unique magnomechanical coupling in 2D magnets, the generation of these quantum effects requires neither the ``self-Kerr'' nonlinearity nor the squeezed-reservoir engineering.
+More importantly, due to the accompanied suppressed phonon number, our scheme is robust against thermal noise, which exhibits a superiority over the conventional ones.